carlosandradeh/CloudCoverage/README.md

 Cloud Coverage.
 ====================
 ### Authors
--Carlos Andrade Hernández
+- Carlos Andrade Hernández
--Demian Alejandro Monterrubio Acosta
+- Demian Alejandro Monterrubio Acosta
 ### Context
 There is an atmospheric registration station where photographs are taken every 15 minutes from the sky with a 360 degree wide angle lens.
 The images of the celestial vault are